stephaustria/Fantasy-Basketball-Machine-Learning-Model/README.md

 # Fantasy Basketball Machine Learning Model
-Machine Learning Model for Fantasy Basketball Managers
+Custom Machine Learning Model to create a ranking of NBA players based off the league that I am currently in